girlscript/winter-of-contributing/Golang/8 Concurrency/8.7 Mutex/DOC.md

 The y value is 1001
 ```
 ## 🛎 Conclusion:-
-From this article we saw the basic concept of the mutex in the go language, we saw the working of the mutex and we also saw about the syntax of the mutex.
+From this article we saw the basic concept of the mutex in the go language, we saw the working of the mutex and we also saw the syntax of the mutex.
-We focused on the some of the important examples of the mutex which can be used for real world.
-I hope this article helps you learn more about Golang features 😃.
+We focused on some of the important examples of the mutex which can be used for the real world.
+I hope this article helps you learn more about Golang’s features 😃.
 ### 🥳 Now you are familiar with Mutex.
 ## Thanks for Reading! ✨